 This city is like from the descriptions in Rorschach's journals.
-Fallen, non-compliant, connecting history with contemporary corruption.
-I rarely think that if there was a chance, I would leave the bicycle and return home immediately.
-Even the sand on the beaches watered with blue water (these public ones) is more like a dumpster than a place of rest.
-Before we reach Sorrento (one of the few nice cities in the area, though incredibly crowded), we only have pain in our heads.
+Fallen, non-compliant, combining history with modern corruption.
+I rarely think that if there was a chance, I would get off my bike and get home immediately.
+Even the sand on the blue water-covered beaches (public ones) looks more like a dumpster than a place of rest.
+Before we get to Sorrento (one of the few pretty cities in the area, although incredibly crowded), we only have pain in our heads.

 But that does not matter, on this day we will have to cross the entire Amalfi coast, to Salerno, where we will return by train.
 One of the most beautiful shores of the world ... apparently.
 This is another point removed from the list of the best roads on the coasts on the side of the dangerousroads (unvisited list shrinks very quickly lately): https://www.dangerousroads.org/rankings23/4923-the-best-coastal-drives-in-the-world.html

-On the way, we come across a few more or less twisted streets, as in the picture below.
-Unfortunately, we also avoid the climb to Monte Faito, where I counted on the maps of the following 35 serpents.
+Along the way, we find several more or less twisted streets, as in the photo below.
+Unfortunately, we also avoid the driveway to Monte Faito, where I counted on 35 successive serpentine maps.

 See the results of the word Amalfi in Google Images (reduce the contrast of the monitor because you burned your eyes).
 What does Amalfi associate with us?
 Mainly with this view: